California Statewide Study of People Experiencing Homelessness: All Related Resources

 June 20, 2023

 Homeless people in California are already a vulnerable group, often struggling with poor health, trauma and deep poverty before they lose their housing, according to a new study on adult homelessness.
 The study attempts to capture a comprehensive picture of how people become homeless in California, and what impeded their efforts at finding permanent housing.
 Researchers at the UCSF Benioff Homelessness and Housing Initiative hope that the study will strengthen public support for policies that focus on offering housing and emergency rental assistance—rather than policies emphasizing punishment or stigma.
 “People are homeless because their rent is too high.
 And their options are too few.
-And they have no cushion,” said Margot Kushel, MD, BHHI director and lead investigator.
+And they have no cushion,” said Margot Kushel, MD, UCSF's BHHI director and lead investigator.
 “And it really makes you wonder how different things would look if we could solve that underlying problem.”

 Read the Full Article